Thomas Forman (priest)

-Thomas Pears Gordon Forman (b Repton 27 January 1885 - 22 November 1965) was Archdeacon of Lindisfarne from 1944 until 1955.
+Thomas Pears Gordon Forman (27 January 1885 – 22 November 1965) was Archdeacon of Lindisfarne from 1944 until 1955.

-Forman was educated at Shrewsbury and Pembroke College, Cambridge.
+Forman was born in Repton, Derbyshire, and educated at Shrewsbury and Pembroke College, Cambridge.
 After a curacy at Kenilworth he was an Assistant Master at his old school until wartime service as a Temporary Chaplain to the Forces.
 Following a further curacy in York he was Chaplain to the Duke of Portland until 1924.
 After this he was Rector of Bothal for twenty years until his Archdeacon’s appointment.